mwpowellhtx/perils-of-npc/README.md

-Any time I talk about the [Domain Model] (http://en.wikipedia.org/wiki/Domain_model), keyword "the" used generously here, because "model" can mean a lot of things.
-Usually it is in reference to a "domain", be it financial, scientific, manufacturing, whatever.
+Any time I talk about the [Domain Model] (http://en.wikipedia.org/wiki/Domain_model), keyword "the" used generously here, because "model" can mean a lot of things, usually it is in reference to a "domain", be it financial, scientific, manufacturing, whatever.
 Sometimes I talk about this in reference to the [Anemic Domain Model] (http://en.wikipedia.org/wiki/Anemic_domain_model), which is an animal all its